Cumberland Market: Artistic community

-Social Conditions
+Social conditions

 A few years beforehand, concerned by the poor conditions in which many were living Mary Neal, a philanthropist, set out to help girls working in the dressmaking trade.
 With Emmeline Pethick-Lawrence she established the Espérance Girls' Club at No. 50 Cumberland Market.
 This was open nearly every night of the week from 8 to 10 o'clock.
 One evening every week was set apart for a singing class, another for musical drill, another for games, or sewing or cooking.
 Having heard of Cecil Sharp's collection of folk songs in 1905 she asked him for suitable ones that might be taught to the girls.
 This proved to be such a success that he was asked to recommend dances to go with the songs.
 Within a short time the Espérance girls were putting on demonstrations around the country.
 Sharp collaborated with Herbert MacIlwaine, the musical director of the club, to produce the first of the Morris books.

 Mary Neal had been an early supporter of the Women's Social and Political Union and the Espérance Club danced at many of their events.
-This proved to be one of the reasons for Sharp and Neal to fall out and although she went on to publish two Espérance Morris books, the Club closed during the First World War.
+This proved to be one of the reasons for Sharp and Neal to fall out and although she went on to publish two Espérance Morris books, the Club closed during World War I.

 The theme of social change remained strong in Cumberland Market, for in 1916 Miss M.M.
 Jeffery, who had been the reformer Octavia Hill's secretary, took over three rooms at No. 42.
 She had been appointed to manage the Cumberland Market (London) Estate of the Commissioners of Crown Lands (later the Crown Estate Commissioners).
 This was an estate 'of about 850 houses divided into about 2,000 tenancies, occupied by a population of about 7,000'.